cucapra/pollen/slow_odgi/README.md

 3	4
 4	3
 ```
-Where each row has the name of the segment and the segment's _degree_.
-This is a count of how many times a segment appears on the graph's links; the direction of traversal is immaterial.
-It does not matter what the paths say.
+Where each row has the name of the segment and the segment's degree.
+This is just a count of how many times a segment's name appears across the graph's links; the direction of traversal is immaterial.
+Further, it does not matter how many times the segment appears in the paths.

 #### `depth`
+Generates a table summarizing each segment's _node depth_.

 Given the graph
 ```